cs146group4/CourtCounterCopy/README.md

   * __Push:__ This uploads all changes that you have made to the online GitHub repo.
 Verify that the repository has been modified online after pushing.
   * __Commit and Push:__ This option shows up in the commit menu.
 This allows you to do both steps at once.
 Most of the time this will probably be what you want.
     * However, there may be times where you wish to save your changes locally, but not push your changes yet.
 In this case, use Commit and Push separately.

-* Work in progress.
-Will add information what to modify from within Android Studio.